DinoPuppo/EquationSolver/README.md

 # EquationSolver
-Python program that solves polynomial equations
+Very simple Python program that solves polynomial equations and uses the Tkinter user interface